Back to all books

 Jeanne Antelme

-Jeanne Antelme (1883–?), Mauritian-born French author and artist.
+Mauritian-born author and artist.
 Volunteered for the French Red Cross at Gallipoli, 1915.
 Her account of nursing on Lemnos won the Jules Favre Prize from the Académie française.

 Read more about Jeanne Antelme